movidius/ncappzoo/apps/street_cam/README.md

                                "person", "pottedplant", "sheep", "sofa", "train","tvmonitor"]
 ```

-Then for each Tiny Yolo object in the image, the program crops out the bounding rectangle and passes that smaller image to googlenet for a more detailed classification.
+Then, if google inferences are turned on via the do_googlenet flag in the code, for each Tiny Yolo object in the image, the program crops out the bounding rectangle and passes that smaller image to googlenet for a more detailed classification.
 The program will then display the original frame along with boxes around each detected object and its detailed classification if one was provided by googlenet with sufficient probability.
 If GoogLeNet doesn't provide a high enough probability classification then the original Tiny Yolo classification will be used.

 The program will play each video file (.mp4) that it finds in the current directory.
 When all files have been played it will loop back to the first video until the 'Q' is pressed or the window's x button on the title bar is clicked.